 I must hand it to her and the team, NOTHING is exaggerated.
 And considering we are watching a Marvel product, where usually a Tony Stark sneeze could have enough bass to blow a speak cone, there is no over the top dubbing.
 Even large hits, punches and cracks don’t over-stimulate the ears enough to distract away from the events on screen.
 It’s a very immersive sound palette painting the aforementioned believable world.

 I was very impressed with how well the panning, spatial awareness and general audio placement was implemented.
 In the opening scenes we witness a sword fight, between multiple parties, in what seems to be a sewer, raining down with excess water.
 This scene includes splashes, sword swipes, clashes of metal, grunts, brief dialogue, body hits, clothing disturbance and generally a LOT going on for what seems such an intimate scene in terms of space.
-The team really displayed their ability and made brilliant use of the sonic space so that the viewer can ascertain the positioning of the characters on screen and immerse further in the experience.
+The team really displayed their ability and made brilliant use of the sonic space so that the viewer can ascertain the positioning of the characters on screen and buy zolpidem in the uk immerse further in the experience.
 This pinpoint accuracy is used throughout.
 I did notice in one scene based inside an aeroplane that the dialogue seemed a little too “clean” to be spoken within the surrounding we understand, however if this is the only main concern, then I’m very impressed.

 I haven’t watched Iron Fist, Luke Cage or Jessica Jones.
 However, I have followed what seems to be the main protagonist’s series, Daredevil from start to finish so far.
 Being able to switch onto The Defenders and be immediately informed of the necessary back story was welcoming.
 I did find the pace of the first two episodes a little slow, but I can see how Marvel are making up time for those of us who haven’t sunk further hours into the previous shows.